alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 )
 ```

 We define `VAT` as a `number` of numerical type `euro` and derive it (=) depending on the states of stategroup `Discount applicable` (switch): either `Yes` or `No`.
 In both cases we end up using the product statement and supply this with the appropriate terms.
-The interesting parts are where the \$-symbols are used.
+The interesting parts are where the `$`-keywords are used.
 If we look back at our definition of the stategroup `Discount applicable` (at the start of this topic) we see that each state has a node type definition by providing properties and derivations within the curly braces: `'Yes' { ... }` and `'No' { ... }`.
 As explained previously, when `as $` is used a specific node (all the values of that particular node of the specified state within a node of collection `Order`) is temporarily marked as `$`.
-Here we added a name to each specific temporary node and can reference these with \$'name'.
+Here we added a name to each specific temporary node and can reference these with `$'name'`.
 We could have added names in the previous example as well, or leave them out here.
-It can be convenient to apply these names to differentiate them when several temporary nodes are needed and a model gets cluttered with \$'s.
+It can be convenient to apply these names to differentiate them when several temporary nodes are needed and a model gets cluttered with `$`'s.
 Although not necessary for the compiler, it is more readable for humans.
 Here we've given the marked node the temporary name `discount` for nodes in the state `Yes` and `no discount` for nodes in the state `No`.
 So, when we write `$'discount' .'Total'` we point at the value of `Total` within a temporarily marked node of state `Yes`.
 And similar for `$'no discount'`.
 `$'discount'` and `$'no discount'` are called ***named objects***.